 The collection of consistent, reliable, and valid data is underpinned by one thing: accuracy.
 And as far as accuracy goes, not all solutions are created equal.

-A system that employs pre-set standards and strict criteria will ensure that an organisation’s data is instantly fit for purpose.
+A system that employs pre-set standards, regularly updated reference data and strict criteria will ensure that an organisation’s data is instantly fit for purpose.
 Incoming and existing data that is validated against set benchmarks – such as location verification via geocoding, email address authentication, or validation of a critical feature identified by the organisation themselves – allows businesses to carry out efficient and effective analysis, reporting, and communications with customers.